 Deep pink flower tassels adorn this native deciduous currant in early spring, providing a vivid splash of color to an awakening landscape.
 The pendulous flower clusters are followed by scalloped, deep green leaves, creating a useful texture to pair with Iris, Ceanothus and ferns.
 ‘King Edward VII’ has a very upright vase shape, reaching between 5 to 7 ft. tall and 4 to 5 ft. wide.
-Provide full sun in cooler climates and a little shade elsewhere, especially in the afternoon.
+Provide full sun in coastal climates and bright shade elsewhere, especially in the afternoon.
 Needs moderate to occasional irrigation.
 The flowers provide an excellent nectar source for bees, butterflies and hummingbirds while the deep purple fruits are enjoyed by birds.
 A sturdy selection.

 'King Edward VII' was discovered in the early 19th century and has withstood the test of time partially thanks to its vigorous nature, making it one of the easiest red currants to grow in somewhat warmer climates.